How many PPIE books did Elder publish?

 We feel that the final passage of an ordinance directing the transfer somewhere beyond the county line of the venerated dust of the makers of our history is quite too brutal in its finality … Unlike the western reaches of this burial ground, the eastern part that confronts the passerby on Presidio Avenue is beautiful, it is lovingly tended, it is the Stoke Pogis of San Francisco, and its tombs bear names that explain why San Francisco became a great city.
 Gentlemen, you must know—because you have had every opportunity of knowing—how many of our United States Senators, how many of our Governors, how many of those others who made our beloved city, lie at rest in those few acres—in the fine old phrase, in God’s acre.

 After several more unsigned articles, the text concludes with twelve pages of names copied from headstones and monuments at Laurel Hill.
 The list is by no means complete, since over 47,000 people are known to have been buried there.
-Only this section of the pamphlet has page numbers, and the numbers begin at “65”, suggesting that this pamphlet is an excerpt of a longer work.
+Only this section of the pamphlet has page numbers, but the numbers begin at “65,” suggesting that this section is an excerpt of a longer work.
+In general, the pamphlet shows all the signs of being thrown together at late, perhaps even desperate, notice.
+The preservationists simply couldn’t believe that the City would desecrate its own pioneers in this manner.
+Yet it happened.

 Later in 1937, the Catholic Church removed its opposition to the removal of Laurel Hill’s Catholic section, and the cemetery’s fate was sealed.
 The last graves were moved in the early 1940s.